 - Flip flops or other open-toed shoes and sneakers

 - Skirts or dresses that are too short

-- Perfume, cologne or aftershave (people might be sensitive or allergic, and your smell might be a distraction)
+- Strong perfume, cologne or aftershave (people might be sensitive or allergic, and your smell might be a distraction)